Shopify SEO16 min read

 • You need full control over URL structures and server settings

-• You need complex custom functionality
+• You need complex custom functionality or advanced international SEO setups

-Making the Most of Shopify SEO
+Making the Most of Shopify SEO in 2026

 If you choose Shopify, maximize your SEO potential by following our SEO for beginners guide and using the right tools.
 Our SEO checklist covers every optimization step.